wasp-lang/wasp/web/docs/guides/websockets.md

 We will cover all the steps above, but in an order that makes it easier to explain new concepts.

 ## Turn on WebSockets in your Wasp file
 We specify that we are using WebSockets by adding `webSocket` to our `app` and providing the required `fn`.
-You can optionally specify a list of `entities` for use in your context (like in Operations), as well as changing the auto-connect behavior (on by default).
+You can optionally change the auto-connect behavior (on by default).

 ```wasp title=todoApp.wasp
 app todoApp {